 The rich traditions and culture of Indigenous Australians are often overlooked by visitors to Queensland.
-Indigenous culture is a portal into Queensland soul.
+Experiencing Australian Aboriginal culture is a portal into Queensland’s soul.
 There was a time when over 100 languages were spoken in Queensland.
-It’s the only state that is home to two indigenous cultures, the oldest continual surviving culture on earth, the Australian Aboriginal, and Torres Straits Islanders.

-From amazing art to bush tucker, ancient landscapes and traditional activities, a journey from the south to the north of the state offers plenty of authentic indigenous cultural experiences.
+From amazing art to bush tucker, ancient landscapes and traditional activities, a journey from the south to the north of the state offers plenty of authentic Australian Aboriginal culture experiences.

 The Queensland collection has rainforest shields and swords, sculptures from Aurukun, ceramics by Thanakupi, paintings by the Lockhart River Art Gang, fibre works from Yarrabah, Lockhart River, Girringun and Mossman.

-Award-winning Riverlife Mirabooka is an aboriginal cultural experience right in the heart of Brisbane.
+Award-winning Riverlife Mirrabooka is an aboriginal cultural experience right in the heart of Brisbane.

 The Yuggera Aboriginal Dancers have performed to audiences around the world, from Queen Elizabeth II to street children in Asia.